je-hyun/groupCProject/project_management/sprints/D04_Sprint_03/D04_Sprint_03_specification.md

-* ID:012, Use-case: options page
+* ID:012, Use-case: Saving user preferences to the database
-    * Description: Adding an options page so that the user can change aspects of the web-page to their liking
+    * Description: Allowing the preferences page to be stored in the database and to be related to the user
     * Actor: Regular User
     * Assigned to : George Stephanoff
     * Refs: use-case_doc, issue